NBISweden/GUESSmyLT/README.md

 ## TO DO
 	* Make BIOCONDA package for easy access.
 (Maybe snakemakes --use-conda)
 	* Add Travis using example data provided as reference.
-	* Write Wiki for developers that want to help with this project.
 	* Look more into why some reads get undecided orientation.
 This is when a read's mate cannot be found and is probably due to a read is at the end of a gene and its mate is outside of the selected region.

 ## Citation